Dan W. Holbrook

 For over 40 years, Dan has represented clients across numerous practice areas.
 His vast experience includes not only legal achievements, but also community involvement, volunteer service, and thought leadership within the industry.

-Dan writes a regular column on Estate Planning for the Tennessee Bar Journal and was awarded the Justice Joseph W. Henry award for Outstanding Legal Writing.
+Dan wrote a regular column on Estate Planning for the Tennessee Bar Journal for 18 years and was awarded the Justice Joseph W. Henry award for Outstanding Legal Writing.

 He is a member of the Knoxville, Tennessee, and Florida Bar Associations, The National Lawyers Association, and the Christian Legal Society.

-Dan served on the Tennessee Probate Study Group from 1986 to 2008, a joint ACTEC and Tennessee Bar committee responsible for reviewing and drafting proposed state laws regarding estates, trusts, property and inheritance, including related tax laws.
+Dan served for 18 years on the Tennessee Probate Study Group, a joint ACTEC and Tennessee Bar committee responsible for reviewing and drafting proposed state laws regarding estates, trusts, property and inheritance.

 He is past president of the Knoxville Estate Planning Council and was an adjunct professor at the University of Tennessee College of Law.